 Department Website: http://careeradvancement.uchicago.edu

-Business Career Services is a non-selective option open to all students in the College offering industry-experienced advising and a menu of optional workshops and experiential opportunities.
+Business Career Services is an open enrollment option available to all students in the College offering industry-experienced advising and a menu of optional workshops and experiential opportunities.

 Most graduate business schools require applicants to take the Graduate Management Admissions Test (GMAT).
-Students planning to apply to graduate studies in business administration within two years of graduation should take the GMAT in the summer preceding their final year in the College; registration materials are available in Career Advancement.
-Graduate business schools typically expect matriculating students to have acquired several prior years of work experience.
+A GMAT score is currently valid for five years.
+Students planning to apply to graduate studies in business administration within five years of graduation should take the GMAT in their final year in the College; students can learn more and register at http://www.mba.com/us.
+Graduate business schools typically expect matriculating students to have acquired, on average, five years of work experience.

 To strengthen the University of Chicago's reputation as a "teacher of teachers," the College and Career Advancement launched UChicago Careers in Education Professions in the fall of 2012.
 UChicago Careers in Education Professions provides specialized preparation for students in pursuing careers in teaching as well as educational administration, research, and policy.